triyaaug/rock-paper-scissors1012/README.md

 Software Requirements: <br>
 * The game must end once 3 rounds have been played <br>
 * Player must click on one of the 3 pictures to show their choice <br>
+* The player cannot click on more than one picture per round
+* Score must be kept count of in the box on the side